 Interpretive signs about the coal mining history and ultimate creation of Quarry Lake Park.

 Life saving equipment on all four corners of the lake.
-There’s a bunch of complimentary life jackets available at the main picnic area on the north side – they are hanging from the information sign.
+There’s a bunch of complimentary lifejackets available at the main picnic area on the north side, they are hanging from the information sign.

 Quarry Lake History

-In the late 1960’s to early 1970’s, Canmore Mines Ltd. established a series of five surface mines, including Canmore Creek Mine Number 3, which is now the site of our beloved Quarry Lake Park.
+In the late 1960s to early 1970s, Canmore Mines Ltd. established a series of five surface mines, including Canmore Creek Mine Number 3, which is now the site of our beloved Quarry Lake Park.

-In less than 2 years all the economic coal had been extracted from Canmore Creek Mine Number 3, leaving a pit 36 m deep, 365 m long and 150 m wide.
+In less than two years all the economic coal had been extracted from Canmore Creek Mine Number 3, leaving a pit 36 m deep, 365 m long and 150 m wide.
 In 1974, the Province of Alberta took back control of the land as part of an effort to further develop Alberta’s mountain parks.

 After a long and complex reclamation project, the land was renamed Quarry Lake in 1982.
 With the 1988 Calgary Winter Olympics just years away (with Nordic events to be held down the road at the Canmore Nordic Centre), the town further invested in amenities at Quarry Lake.